-How often do you feel like you are missing the human interest and societal outcomes as a part of your story of impact?
-Do you use an impact model as a strategic guide to run your signature program?
+Do you use an impact model as a strategic guide to design, evaluate and manage your signature program?
+How often do you feel like you are missing human interest and societal outcomes as a part of your story of impact?

 As we each seek to implement the strongest possible community programs dedicated to societal needs, storytelling has become even more crucial to our stakeholders’ ability to understand our efforts, results, and ongoing commitments.
 Our employees, consumers, customers, and investors are looking to understand more about the “S” in ESG.
 They are interested in how companies invest and engage in local communities and want to know how companies are improving lives, addressing equity and inclusion and, ultimately, delivering a social ROI.

-We use a logic model to map strategy, define intended impact, and inform communications.
-And, yes, this includes the crucial “theory of change” statement summarizing your program’s intended change based on a set of activities and approaches.
+It is important to use a logic model to map strategy, define intended impact, gather data, evaluate and inform communications.
+And this includes the crucial “theory of change” statement summarizing your program’s intended change based on a set of activities and approaches.

-Keep in mind, stakeholders are interested in “how” companies approach their social impact work.
+Keep in mind, stakeholders are interested in “how” companies approach their social impact work and what’s working and what’s not.
 They want to know about the types of strategic investments, activities, and leadership companies are activating to address specific social issues.

-Once your model and program are codified, you’re ready to weave your story together.
+Once your model and program are codified and time has transpired to review your results, you’re ready to understand the impact achieved and architect your story.
 To get started on crafting your messaging, focus on articulating the following:

 • A point of view around your social issue focus